awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 #### Incorrect role name or ARN<a name="invalid_service_role_arn"></a>

 The most common cause for a compute environment to enter an `INVALID` state is that the AWS Batch service role or the Amazon EC2 Spot Fleet role has an incorrect name or Amazon Resource Name \(ARN\)\.
 This is more common with compute environments that are created using the AWS CLI or the AWS SDKs\.
-When you create a compute environment in the AWS Management Console, AWS Batch can help you choose the correct service or Spot Fleet roles\.
-However, if you manually enter the name or the ARN and happen to enter them incorrectly, then the resulting compute environment is also `INVALID`\.
+When you create a compute environment in the AWS Management Console, AWS Batch helps you choose the correct service or Spot Fleet roles\.
+However, suppose that you manually enter the name or the ARN and enter them incorrectly\.
+Then, the resulting compute environment is also `INVALID`\.

 However, if you manually enter the name or ARN for an IAM in an AWS CLI command or your SDK code, AWS Batch can't validate the string\.
 It must accept the bad value and attempt to create the environment\.
 If AWS Batch fails to create the environment, the environment moves to an `INVALID` state, and you see the following errors\.